 |Click the Clear Sort button to clear sorting criteria.|

 The results grid is the default view.
-You can use the View button bar in the upper right corner to toggle to a pie chart or bar chart.
+You can use the View button bar to toggle to a pie chart or bar chart.

 Mouse over a pie slice or bar to display the result string and count.
 If the result count is less than 3 % of the total, it is included in the Other group.